Dinosaur Armor

 Deliverables: Visual Identity, Exhibit Graphics, Wayfinding Signage

-Dinosaur Armor was a temporary exhibit featured at the renown Carnegie Museum of Natural History in Pittsburgh, PA, running from June 2020 to July 2021.
-With public spaces, including museums, closed indefinitely in the spring of 2020, the exhibit’s scheduled opening coincided with the reopening of the Museum itself.
-Dinosaur Armor suddenly became the new main attraction that would draw visitors back through the doors.
+Dinosaur Armor was a temporary exhibit at the Carnegie Museum of Natural History in Pittsburgh that was on view from June 2020 to July 2021.
+My work as a design contractor began in February 2020, but soon the country experienced the closure of public spaces, including museums, as a result of the global COVID-19 pandemic.
+I continued to press on with the project, collaborating 100% virtually with the museum’s exhibits team to create the exhibit’s visual identity, labels, wall graphics, and wayfinding signage.
+The originally scheduled June opening date coincided with the nationwide relaxation of restrictions and the reopening of the museum itself.
+Dinosaur Armor suddenly became the new main attraction that would draw visitors back through its doors.

 Exhibit Branding

-Leaning into this industrial aesthetic was the obvious choice, and the art direction for the exhibit’s branding was quickly determined in my first discussions with the exhibit team.
-Inspiration for the logo itself came from the designs of America’s industrial age: vintage railroad graphics, extinct steel company logos, and the everyday artwork associated with mid-century heavy industry.
+The museum acquired this traveling exhibit with the goal of rejuvenating it.
+It had come with several steel fixtures and cases with a weathered and riveted appearance, so leaning into this industrial aesthetic was the obvious choice.
+Inspiration for the logo came from the designs of America’s industrial past: railroad graphics, extinct steel company logos, and the everyday artwork associated with mid-century heavy industry.

 Clear display signage and impactful wall graphics directly contributed to a positive exhibit experience.
 The graphics here were designed to inform visitors without distracting from the specimens themselves, while remaining consistent with the overarching brand of the exhibit.